The future isn't set in stone; it's written in policy.

-The Duke University Sanford School of Public Policy, which consistently ranks as one of the nation's leading public policy schools, offers four distinct master's degrees designed to help current and emerging leaders lift their careers, broaden their perspectives, and deepen their impact.
+The Duke University Sanford School of Public Policy, which consistently ranks as one of the nation's leading public policy schools, offers four distinct master's degrees designed to empower current and emerging leaders to lift their careers, broaden their perspectives, and deepen their impact.

 Residential Programs